cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 - MacOS Ventura 13.1 Update (set up the hack on 13.0.1)
 - Audio
 - DP and HDMI via dGPU
+	- Screen 1: 4k via DP
+	- Screen 2: 1080p via HDMI
 - DRM Content (Netflix, Amazon Prime, Apple TV+)
-- Wifi/BT out of the box
+- Wifi/BT workingout of the box
 - all iServices (iMessage, iCloud, AirDrop, unlock with Apple Watch)
 - CPU temperature and fan speeds in iStats and/or Intel Power Gadget
 - USB Ports mapped: 15 in use out of 21 possibly available